infiniteNIL/RubyMotionTemplates/osx/osx-doc-based/README.md

 osx-doc-based
 =============

-RubyMotion template for an OS X document-based application NIB files.
+RubyMotion template for an OS X document-based application with NIB files.

 Produces the same thing as Xcode's Cocoa Application project template for a document-based application without Core Data.